-Highlights of his 15/16 calendar included his opening performances as Music Director of the Auckland Philharmonia Orchestra, featuring major works including Strauss’ Ein Heldenleben, and concert performances of Verdi’s ‘Otello’, as well as further engagements with the Duisburg Philharmonic, including a strongly-acclaimed visit to Amsterdam’s legendary Concertgebouw Hall in repertoire by Nielsen, Sibelius and Beethoven, and throughout the season featuring major works including Bruckner’s Fourth and Mahler’s Third symphonies.
-He returned to work with the Danish National Symphony and the Helsingborg, Tasmanian and Toledo Symphony Orchestras, as well as continuing to develop his profile with the Kristiansand Symphony in a variety of repertoire including Debussy, Respighi, and Barber, and the orchestra’s first performance of Stravinsky’s Petrushka.
+Highlights of his 15/16 calendar included his opening performances as Music Director of the Auckland Philharmonia Orchestra, featuring major works including Strauss’ Ein Heldenleben, and a concert performance of Verdi’s Otello, as well as further engagements with the Duisburg Philharmonic, including a strongly-acclaimed visit to Amsterdam’s legendary Concertgebouw Hall in repertoire by Nielsen, Sibelius and Beethoven, and throughout the season featuring major works including Bruckner’s Fourth and Mahler’s Third symphonies.